 - Following a comprehensive public outreach effort, the Stewardship Council Board of Directors adopted Volumes I and II of the Land Conservation Plan (LCP) on November 28, 2007.
-The LCP is a comprehensive framework to guide the Stewardship Council's conservation work. - As of November 14, 2014, the Stewardship Council Board of Directors has approved 15 entities as prospective recipients of fee title donations for Watershed Lands.
-Fee title conveyance transactions are moving forwards on approximately 30,000 acres.
+The LCP is a comprehensive framework to guide the Stewardship Council's conservation work. - As of November 1, 2015, the Stewardship Council Board of Directors has selected nearly 20 entities as prospective recipients of fee title donations of PG&E Watershed Lands.
+Fee title conveyance transactions are moving forward on approximately 35,000 acres.
 The future landowners are federal, state, and local public agencies, nonprofit conservation organizations, and Native American entities.
-To date, the Board of Directors has selected 12 qualified organizations to hold conservation easements that will protect over 70,000 acres of watershed lands.
+To date, the Board of Directors has selected 12 qualified organizations to hold conservation easements that will protect the Beneficial Public Values (BPVs) of PG&E's Watershed Lands.